min-jung-shin/MosaicMVS/README.md

 ### SAOI Dataset

+This dataset consists of 11 scenes.

-Parts of the scene1 images in SAOI dataset are uploaded in scene1 folder for testing.
+Parts of the scene 1 RGB images in SAOI dataset are uploaded in scene1 folder for implementation.

 For more datasets you needed, please contact us.